Types of Financial Aid

 - Maintain a 2.5 GPA or higher for each semester and a 2.5 GPA overall

-- Remained enrolled in the program for which the award was initially granted
+- Remain enrolled in the program for which the award was initially granted

 - Submit a letter of recommendation

 Recipients of academic awards may reapply each year.
-More information is available from the Financial Aid office in the Administration Building, ext.
-1298.
+More information is available from the Division Deans or the Office of Financial Aid in the Administration Building.